Sending

 From here it gets relayed from node to node until every node on the network has a copy of your transaction.

-At first, your transaction gets stored in the memory pool of each node, which is like a temporary "waiting area" for transactions that have been recently broadcast across the network.
+At first, your transaction gets stored in the memory pool of each node, which is like a temporary "waiting area" for transactions that have recently been broadcast across the network.

 After roughly 10 minutes, one of the nodes on the network will mine the latest transactions from their memory pool on to their blockchain.